InspiryThemes/realhomes-docs/docs/import-demo.md

 To import Customizer settings you have to install [Customizer Export/Import](https://wordpress.org/plugins/customizer-export-import/).

-Once the plugin is installed and activate then navigate to **Dashboard → Appearance → Customize → Export/Import** and then select the customizer.dat file for the relevant design variation (Classic or Modern).
+Once the plugin is installed and activate then navigate to **Dashboard → Real Homes → Customize Settings → Export/Import** and then select the customizer.dat file for the relevant design variation (Classic or Modern).

 ![Screenshot](images/import-demo/import-customizer-settings.png)